kferris10/Ch3-TWA-act/index.md

 ---
 ## Conclusion part 1

-Write down or email answers to these questions to your instructor.
+These questions are not required, but you should try to figure them out anyway.

 1. When looking at an interaction plot, what would suggest that an interaction is present?

 2. Even though we won't do multiple comparisons here, you can still look at the plots to attempt to answer the question of interest: does it appear that any wool-tension combinations resulted in fewer breaks?

 3. What are the distribution of the F-statistics for the warpbreaks data?
-We found the statistics on slides 18 and 19.
-Slide 20 is where I state the distribution of the statistics for the tennis ball data.
+[ANOVA Table for Tennis Ball Data Part 4](#slide-19) is where I state the distribution for the Tennis Ball data.

-4. Take a look back at slide 25.
-Is the p-value testing whether method had an effect larger or smaller than the one you obtained in Project 2?
-What did we do that caused this change.
-I'm looking for you to explain why the Two-Way ANOVA gave us different results than the One-Way ANOVA.

-5. Do you have any comments or suggestions regrading this activity?